The Communication Mechanic

 Why now and why this research project?
 "Timely, Truthful, and Telling: The Case for This Research"

-For the past 18 months, I’ve had the unique opportunity to support a manager in a small, independent living retirement village.
+For the past 18 months, I’ve had the unique opportunity in a contract management support role to assist an operator with some issues in a small, independent living retirement village.
 What I witnessed there, particularly the troubling behaviour of a few core residents, compounded by the complicity of the Statutory Supervisor, was nothing short of astonishing.
-This situation got me putting on my qualitative researcher hat, and I couldn’t help but wonder: is this an isolated incident or part of a broader pattern?
-Digging deeper, I was both shocked and disheartened to discover that this kind of dysfunction isn’t rare; it’s alarmingly common across the industry.
-As the workforce within the sector ages, the industry needs to realise that staff are not an infinite resource, nor are people willing to buy or invest in the retirement sector.
+This situation got me asking questions so I put on my qualitative researcher hat, and couldn’t help but wonder: is this an isolated incident or part of a broader pattern?
+Digging deeper, I was disheartened to discover that this kind of dysfunction isn’t rare; it’s alarmingly common across the aged care sector.
+As the workforce within the sector ages, those living and working in the sector need to realise that staff are not an infinite resource, nor are people willing to buy or invest in the retirement sector if the emotional labour is not worth the dollars invested.
 The well-being and mental health of those working in aged care are being compromised, and this issue can no longer be ignored.
+Media narratives, often driven by a toxic form of advocacy, tend to amplify the voices of a small minority of residents with personal agendas.
+This creates a distorted picture that overlooks the vast majority of individuals who are genuinely content living in retirement villages or receiving care.
+Unfortunately, it’s this vocal minority that fuels what I call a “complaint currency” where conflict is monetised, and ego takes precedence over sharing the more common story of satisfaction and peaceful living.
 Through this website, I will be publishing articles (themes and findings written up into articles) regularly.
-I’m keen to hear from anyone (it’s anonymous!) to build a picture of what’s happening out there in Aotearoa New Zealand and how we can look after the people working in this sector better.
+I’m keen to hear from those in the sector to build a broad picture of what’s really happening out there in Aotearoa New Zealand and how we can look after the people working in this sector better.

 Findings